Tom represents clients in international arbitration and commercial litigation.

 Tom has appeared in numerous federal and state courts, representing clients in a range of commercial matters involving business torts, consumer protection laws, and contractual disputes.
 Previously, Tom served as a trial attorney at the Federal Trade Commission in Washington, D.C., where, among other things, he served as trial counsel in a matter that resulted in a $14.75 million judgment against the defendants.

 Tom maintains an active pro bono practice.
 Among his accomplishments, he successfully represented an asylum petitioner who was tortured and held in religious servitude in Western Africa for many years before escaping.

-- Successfully represented an African nation in ICSID investment arbitration against claims it had breached a Bilateral Investment Treaty.
+- Represented an African nation in ICSID investment arbitration against claims it had breached a Bilateral Investment Treaty.

 - Represented a foreign utility in ICSID arbitration.

-- Represented a hotel development company in an ICC arbitration.
+- Represented a hotel development company in ICC arbitrations.

 - Participated in the successful defense of a major student loan company against a state-wide, consumer class action in the US District Court for the Central District of California.

 - Represented major lenders in mortgage-related litigation in federal and state court proceedings.

 - Represented clients in numerous actions in Maryland state court.